 Observing insects gives children the opportunity to work on insect identification skills.
 Making the insect craft helps them learn the basic parts of the insects.

-I hope you give this fun activity a try!
+I hope you give this fun insect craft a try!
 I promise, your little nature lovers will love it as much as my boys.